2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 **WARNING**

 Payment requests are store-dependent, meaning each payment request is associated with a store during creation.
-Be sure to have a wallet connected to your store to which the payment request belongs to.
+Be sure to have a wallet connected to your store that the payment request belongs to.

 #### Paid Request

-The payee and requester can view the status of the payment request after sending the payment.
+The payee and requester can view the status of the payment request after the payment has been sent.
 The status will appear as Settled if payment has been received in full.
-If only partial payments were made, the Amount Due will show the balance due.
+If only partial payments have been made, the Amount Due will display the remaining balance.

 ![image](assets/en/96.webp)